 The Ruger PC Carbine is effectively a slightly larger version of 10/22 takedown but chambered in 9mm Luger.

 I knew the moment I saw the announcement that I had to have one.
 I was positive we’d eventually see an accessory that would make the Ruger PC Carbine much, much cooler.
 I’ll explain more below.

 Charging handle able to be swapped to allow running the gun with either hand instead of over the top AK-style action.

 2 Adaptable Magazine Modules

-Depending on which magazine module you have installed, you can either run Ruger 9 or Glock magazines.
+Depending on which magazine module you have installed, you can run either a Ruger SR9 magazine or Glock mag.

 3 Top-Notch Iron Sights